dohai90/Data-structures-and-Algorithms/README.md

-# Data structures and Algorithms are implemented in Cpp, Java, and Python
+# Data structures and Algorithms are implemented in Cpp, Java, and Python3.6